malladisiddu/AWS-ThreatLab/README.md

 ### CLI Interface

-When you run the tool, you'll see the following banner banner:
+When you run the tool, you'll see the following banner:

 ```
 ╔═════════════════════════════════════════════════════════════════════════════════════╗